jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a new site user, I would like the website to have a clear purpose so I can decide if I would like to sign up or not.
-(MUST HAVE)
+As a new site user, I would like to be able to sign up and register an account. **(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - First impressions on the landing page shows a clean and understandable layout to the user.
+**AC1** - A register/sign up feature is available to input my details to make an account.